CSF303/LAB5_MULTITHREADING_23-24_TAKEHOME/README.md

   sender's messages.

 - E.g. if user bob sends the message `MSGC:alice:banana\n`, the history will
-  show: `bob-MESG:alice:banana`.
+  show: `bob-MSGC:alice:banana`.
 With '\n' as the delimiter.

 - Note: The `<username>` sent by a newly connected client will not be logged for history.